 United’s season kicked off for real the following weekend as almost 50,000 expectant fans witnessed a 4-0 thumping of Aston Villa, thanks to two goals from Mark Hughes, as well as strikes from Norman Whiteside and Jesper Olsen.
 This blistering start was then quickly followed-up by an impressive 1-0 win away at Ipswich Town.

 The following weekend United battled to a 2-1 win over Arsenal in North London thanks to a strike from Mark Hughes and a rare effort from defender Paul McGrath.
-As the month drew to a close their record read; played 5, won 5, thanks to wins over West Ham and Nottingham Forest.
+As the month drew to a close their record read; played 5, won 5, thanks to wins over Nottingham Forest.

 The wins kept coming heading into September, much to the delight of Atkinson.
 “To be so rhythmic early in the season is very pleasing,” he beamed.
 Perhaps the most impressive to date coming at Maine Road on the 14 September, when goals from Bryan Robson, Mike Duxbury and Arthur Albiston secured a convincing Manchester derby win against the newly-promoted City.